-Since NMFS introduced seabird regulations to the Hawaii deep-set fishery in 2001, the overall seabird catch rate has declined, with the exception of black-footed albatross catch rates.
-These rates have been increasing over the past decade.
+Since NMFS introduced seabird regulations to the Hawaii longline fishery in 2001, the overall seabird catch rate has declined; however, catch rates have been increasing since then (Figure 5).
 The WPFMC held workshops in 2017 and 2018 to explore the causes of higher black-footed albatross interactions as well as review seabird mitigation requirements and the best scientific information available for the Hawaii longline fishery.
 The workshops identified certain mitigation measures, including tori lines (bird-scaring streamers), as a high priority for further research and development due to their potential to provide an effective alternative to blue-dyed bait.